ryanbethel/e-components/notes-tasks.md

 # Goals
 - Outputs:
-  - Elements where HTML prefered for protability
+  - Elements where HTML preferred for portability
+  - Elements should be dependency free if possible so wasm ssr works better
   - PE script is vanilla for simplicity (i.e. no deps)
+  - Client
   - API uses tag names and attributes
   - Attributes used in CSS to style against and JS for interactivity
   - Attributes used in templating as a last resort (i.e. should not change structure of component based on attributes)
     - This requires more code in attribute changed callbacks to update with changed attributes.
-    - If the structure is significantly different based on attribute it is better to have a seperate tag (i.e. v-rule and h-rule)
+    - If the structure is significantly different based on attribute it is better to have a separate tag (i.e. v-rule and h-rule)

 - Clientside
   - Most components should be able to be client rendered (both with children present or us createElement then add contents)
   - Some components that are clearly SSR only do not need this feature (like responsive headers or page layouts)
-  - For easy CSR api should prefer unamed slot only (i.e. `<slot></slot>`) or simple wrapped slot (i.e. `<blockquote><slot></slot></blockquote>`)
+  - For easy CSR api should prefer unnamed slot only (i.e. `<slot></slot>`) or simple wrapped slot (i.e. `<blockquote><slot></slot></blockquote>`)
-  - Named slots with complex struture are better for SSR only usage
+  - Named slots with complex structure are better for SSR only usage
   - Fully rendered contents can be CSRed with createElement easily.

 - State (Attributes and Store)